RedPho/sync_player/README.md

 ```commandline
 path_to_server_executable_folder/sync_player_server path_to_video
 ```
-or if you wish to play videos online(youtube etc.)
+or if you wish to play videos online (YouTube, etc.):
 ```commandline
 path_to_client_executable_folder/sync_player_client video_link
 ```